-The property is a listed building and may also be located in a conservation area and as such the cost of repair or reinstatement works are likely to be higher than normal.
-Any works considered necessary will require to be carried out in consultation with the Planning Authorities.
+The property is a Grade A listed building and as such the cost of repair or reinstatement works are likely to be higher than normal.
+Any works considered necessary will require to be carried out in consultation with the Local Authority Planning Department and Historic Environment Scotland.